hmongouachon/animal-js/README.md

 ### Disclaimer

-In case you want to complete, stable js animation engine, just use the great anime.js by [Julien garnier](https://animejs.com/)
+In case you want a complete, stable animation engine, just use the great anime.js by [Julien garnier](https://animejs.com/)